 The Collaborative supports services and schools to be as good as they can be, based on evidence of what works in improving outcomes and life chances.
 CYPIC brings together the Early Years Collaborative (EYC) and the Raising Attainment for All programme.
 Practitioners and agencies involved are using quality improvement methodology as the approach.

-NEW - Improvement Methodology update from the Scottish Government
+Improvement Methodology update from the Scottish Government

 The latest update highlights the 2017 Quality Improvement Awards, the latest news from the Children and Young People Improvement Collaborative (CYPIC) and the Maternity and Children Quality Improvement Collaborative (MCQIC).
 Download the pdf doc HERE